Forecasting macroeconomic data with Bayesian VARs: Sparse or dense? It depends!: Synthetic data exercises

+Consider the following example of a VAR(1): Assume that all diagonal elements of $\bm{\Phi}$ are nonzero, whereas there is only one nonzero off-diagonal element.
+That is, taken as a whole, $\bm{\Phi}$ is not sparse.
+Figure \ref{fig:sgl_demo} demonstrates that a vanilla global-local prior -- here the HS prior -- overshrinks the diagonal elements and does not shrink the off-diagonal elements strong enough.
+The structured semi-global local version, however, adapts the degree of shrinkage in the two different subspaces of $\bm{\Phi}$.

-\section{Simulation study}
+\subsection{Simulation study}

 In this section, we compare the performances of the different priors on simulated data.
 The structure of the simulation study is borrowed from \citet{kastner_sparse_2020}.
-We consider dense and sparse data generating processes (DGPs), as well as different dimensions in $M \in \lbrace 5,10,20 \rbrace$ and $T \in \lbrace 50,100,150,200,250 \rbrace$.
+We consider dense and sparse data generating processes (DGPs), as well as different dimensions in $T \in \lbrace 50, 100, 200 \rbrace$.
+Dimensionality is $M=20$ throughout.
+In each setting, we sample 20 replicates of the DGP.
 In all scenarios, we distinguish between own- and cross-lags.
-The nonzero coefficients of the DGPs are drawn from Gaussians with mean $\mu_i$ and standard deviation $\sigma_i$ for $i \in \{ol,cl\}$.
-In both scenarios, the probability of own-lag coefficients to be nonzero is 0.8, i.e.\ own-lags are always considered to be dense.
-The probability of cross-lag coefficients to be nonzero is 0.1 in the sparse and 0.8 in the dense scenario.
+The nonzero coefficients of the DGPs are drawn from Gaussians with mean $\mu_i$ and standard deviation $\sigma_i$ for $i \in \{ol,cl\}$, where $ol$ and $cl$ denote own-lag and cross-lag, respectively.
+In both scenarios, the probability of own-lag coefficients to be nonzero is 0.8, i.e., own-lags are always considered to be dense.
+The probability of cross-lag coefficients to be nonzero is 0.01 in the sparse, 0.1 in the medium, and 0.8 in the dense scenario.
 Further, the scenarios differ regarding the signal-to-noise ratio.
-In the sparse scenario, we set $\mu_{ol} = \sigma_{ol}=0.15, \mu_{cl} = \sigma_{cl}=0.1$.
-In the dense scenario, we set $\mu_{ol} = \sigma_{ol}=0.15, \mu_{cl} =\sigma_{cl}=0.01$.
+In the sparse scenario, we set $\mu_{ol} = \sigma_{ol}=\mu_{cl} = \sigma_{cl}=0.3$.
+In the medium scenario, we set $\mu_{ol} = \sigma_{ol}=0.15$ and $\mu_{cl} = \sigma_{cl}=0.1$.
+In the dense scenario, we set $\mu_{ol} = \sigma_{ol}=0.15$ and $\mu_{cl} =\sigma_{cl}=0.01$.
 To simulate stable VAR processes, we control that none of the eigenvalues of the companion form have modulus greater than one \citep{lutkepohl_new_2005}.